TL;DR

 - Comfort and Privacy: Recovering in a private room with more flexible visiting hours.

 PMI and protection insurance are perfect partners.
-Critical Illness Cover can provide the funds to take time off, while PMI provides swift access to the best possible care to get you back on your feet.
+Critical Illness Cover can provide the funds to take time off, while PMI provides swift access to the appropriate care to get you back on your feet.

 Planning Your Legacy: The Gift Inter Vivos Policy